Tuesday, July 28, 2009

 Person 2 is in the bathtub, Person 3 is in the shower seat,

-Person 4 and 6 and and an unlabeled person (or 2?) are on the inner seats,
+Person 4, 5, and 6 are on the inner seats,

 Guides 8 and 9 are in the back - the driest place on the raft.